TL;DR

 Cannot reply.
 Receive-only.
 Suitable for verification codes and one-time confirmations but not for ongoing conversations.

-Full reply capability through Gmail.
+You can reply to emails through Gmail.
 The recipient sees the plus-addressed version as your sender address.
-However, since your real address is derivable from the plus address, this does not provide meaningful privacy during the conversation.
+But since your real address is easy to figure out from the plus address, this method doesn't really protect your privacy during the conversation.

 Verdict

-Gmail plus addressing is not a privacy tool in any meaningful sense.
-It is useful for organizing your inbox and tracking which service shared your email, but it does not hide your identity.
+Gmail plus addressing isn't a privacy tool.
+It works for organizing your inbox and tracking which service shared your email, but it doesn't hide your identity.
 Any website can strip the "+tag" to get your real address.
-If privacy is your goal, plus addressing alone is insufficient.
+If privacy is your goal, plus addressing alone isn't enough.

-Temporary email provides actual anonymity — your real email address is never involved.
-For one-time signups, verification codes, and services you do not trust with your real email, temp email is the right choice.
+Temporary email provides actual anonymity.
+Your real email address is never involved.
+Temp email is the right choice for one-time signups, verification codes and services you don't trust with your real inbox.
 The address exists in complete isolation from your identity.

-That said, plus addressing is useful alongside other privacy measures.
-Using [email protected] makes it easy to set up Gmail filters and identify spam sources.
-It just should not be your only privacy tool.
+Plus addressing is useful when you use it with other privacy tools.
+Using [email protected] makes it easy to set up Gmail filters so you can identify spam sources.
+Just don't rely on it as your only privacy tool.
 Pair it with temp email for throwaway use and an alias service for accounts you want to keep.

-Outlook and Yahoo Mail support similar dot-trick and plus-addressing variations, though with slightly different behavior.
-Outlook ignores dots in the local part, and Yahoo does not support plus addressing at all.
-The inconsistency across providers makes plus addressing an unreliable technique — you cannot count on it working the same way everywhere.
+Outlook and Yahoo Mail both support dot-trick and plus-addressing variations but they behave differently.
+Outlook ignores dots in the local part of the address.
+Yahoo doesn't support plus addressing at all.
+This inconsistency across providers makes plus addressing an unreliable technique.
+You can't count on it working the same way everywhere.